-The horrors of Nazi concentration camps during WWII remain well-known and documented throughout history.
-Lesser known, however, are the atrocities committed at concentration camps in Jasenovac, Croatia — camps in no way affiliated with Nazis.
+The horrors of German concentration camps during WWII remain well-known and documented throughout history.
+Lesser known, however, are the atrocities committed at concentration camps in Jasenovac, Croatia — camps in no way affiliated with German soldiers.
 In fact, if not for Jasenovac concentration camp photos and the determination of Jasenovac concentration camp survivors, the world might have forgotten the camp existed at all.
 Due to the camp's relative isolation from the rest of WWII, the Ustaše, Croatian fascists, basically allowed themselves free reign against the Serbian population.
-A combination of the camp's brutality along with government attempts to conceal the tragedy also muddles estimates of the Jasenovac victims list; at least 60,000 died there, but tens of thousands more likely did as well.
+A combination of the camp's brutality along with government attempts to conceal the tragedy also muddles estimates of the Jasenovac victims list; at least 60,000 were felled there, but tens of thousands more likely did as well.

 Jasenovac photography along with memorials and museums dedicated to the tragedy hope to ensure its crimes never get erased from history.
-Like Holocaust deniers, Jasenovac deniers also try to downplay the history of the camp, despite evidence of its deplorable conditions and sadistic brutality.
-After all, how many other places in history got described by Nazi officers as being like Dante's Inferno?
+Like Holocaust deniers, Jasenovac deniers also try to downplay the history of the camp, despite evidence of its deplorable conditions.
+After all, how many other places in history got described by German officers as being like Dante's Inferno?

-Regardless of the exact number, between 1941 and 1945, thousands upon thousands of people died in concentration camps in Croatia.
+Regardless of the exact number, between the years of 1941 and 1945, thousands upon thousands of people passed in various concentration camps in Croatia.
 The numbers remain contested, and range anywhere between 40,000 and 97,000.
-The United States Holocaust Museum puts the number on the higher end of the spectrum, at 97,000, while Serbia's Museum of Genocide says the total comes in at around 80,000.

-Though Croatia took inspiration from German Nazis when creating their concentration camps, most of those targeted in Croatia during WWII were Serbs rather than Jews.
-But, much like German camps, basically anyone other than Catholics, fascists, or Croatians was subject to torture and murder in these camps, including Roma and anti-fascists.
+Though Croatia took inspiration from German soldiers when creating concentration camps, most of those targeted in Croatia during WWII were Serbs rather than Jews.
+But, much like German camps, basically anyone other than Catholics, fascists, or Croatians was subject to horrible treatment in these camps, including Roma and anti-fascists.